Cantaloupe

 Health Benefits

-- Excellent source of potassium for heart health, blood pressure regulation, and muscle function
+- Excellent source of potassium for heart health and blood pressure regulation

-- Low in calories with high water content, making it ideal for weight management and hydration
+- Low in calories and high in fiber, making it suitable for weight management

 Buying Guide